Bethel Motor Speedway

 Bethel Motor Speedway is a quarter-mile asphalt oval race track, located near the site of the original Woodstock Music Festival in White Lake, New York.
-The track is sanctioned by NASCAR as part of its Advance Auto Parts Weekly Series.

 History

 The track was constructed in 1959, and opened for operations in 1960.
 It has existed under several names, including White Lake Speedway, Catskill Mountain Speedway, Sullivan County Speedway, and Kauneonga Speedway.
 The track closed in 2006 and remained idle through 2007.
 Fred Graf Racing, LLC, purchased the speedway, and it reopened under new ownership bearing the Bethel Motor Speedway name on August 9, 2008.
 Dave and Joanne Rocket, who promoted races at the speedway from 1998 until 2004, returned as promoters under the new owner.
 The speedway was resurfaced in November 2010, providing a new racing surface for the 2011 season.
 For the 2011 season, management of the speedway was assumed by Tracy Chirico, Business Operations Manager; and John Condit, Race Director.

 For the second half of the 2012 season, to season's end 2016, the duties of Race Director would be assumed by George Van Arsdall, Jr., Head Technical Inspector 2003–04, and 2008–12, under the new title of Race Day CoOrdinator.
 The 2013 bandolero national champion Chandler Smith won at the track en route to his national championship.

 During the 2015 season, the track began live PPV broadcasts, available through internet streaming.

 During the off-season of 2016–17, the track received new management, as others moved on to new ventures. general manager would be assumed by Paul DeGracia, a member of the track advisory board since its inception in 2011, past racer/current car owner, and successful business owner.
 Promotion duties would be assumed by Michael Hager, a long-time racing enthusiast, and track staff member.

 For the 2018 season-present, George Van Arsdall, Jr. returned under the role of general manager, working with most of the previous staff from his 2012–2016 tenure as race day co-ordinator.
 Promoting and marketing duties would be assumed by Peter "Crackers" Reynolds.